Measuring fleet productivity and managing downtime

 If you liked this post, let us know!

-Susan Miller is a Senior Fleet Account Manager for Geotab.
+Susan Miller is a Senior Program Manager, Customer Experience for Geotab.

 Geotab's blog posts are intended to provide information and encourage discussion on topics of interest to the telematics community at large.
 Geotab is not providing technical, professional or legal advice through these blog posts.
 While every effort has been made to ensure the information in this blog post is timely and accurate, errors and omissions may occur, and the information presented here may become out-of-date with the passage of time.